majingliang/machine_learning/README.md

 # Requirements
 Python Environment
+More details getting from single project requirement.

 # More
-If you find somewhere incorrect , i'm so sorry about that.
+If you find some incorrect content, i'm so sorry about that.
 PLS contact me by the following way:
 - WeChat:sharalion
 - E-mail:stw386@sina.com
 - Message Board in my [bolg](http://shataowei.com)